Portal about bathroom renovation. Useful tips

 Introduction

-The grammatical category, as a rule, is a kind of reflection of the phenomena of the existing world, the category of number reflects quantitative relations, the category of time reflects the action relative to the moment of speech, etc. But there are also categories that are not based on the phenomena of the objective world.
-So, for example, the category of gender in those languages where it is, carries a purely syntactic function of organizing word combinations by means of agreement.
-It has no real logical grounds (probably, this is the reason for the difference in the genus of one or another noun in different languages).
+The grammatical category, as a rule, is a unique reflection of the phenomena of the existing world, the category of number reflects quantitative relations, the category of time reflects the action relative to the moment of speech, etc. But there are also categories that are not based on phenomena of the objective world.
+So, for example, the category of gender in those languages where it exists has a purely syntactic function of organizing word combinations through agreement.
+It has no real logical basis (probably, this is due to the difference in gender of a particular noun in different languages).

-However, the historical development of the morphological structure of the English language led to the fact that the category of grammatical gender, devoid of morphological means of expression, ceased to exist.
-But at the same time, as a consequence of the Old English language system, in modern English, ships, yachts and other vessels belong to the female gender.
-Moreover, in colloquial English, informal style, animals also acquire the category of genus.
+However, the historical development of the morphological structure of the English language has led to the fact that the category of grammatical gender, devoid of morphological means of expression, ceased to exist.
+But at the same time, as a consequence of the Old English language system, in modern English ships, yachts and other vessels are classified as feminine.
+Moreover, in spoken English, informal style, animals also acquire the category of genus.
 Inconsistencies in grammatical gender lead to the need translation transformations.

-Currently, research in the field of language and communication attracts the attention of a significant circle of researchers.
-In Russian linguistics, a new direction is being formed - gender linguistics, which, on the one hand, studies the prototypes of masculinity and femininity recorded in the language; and on the other hand, the features of the speech behavior of men and women.
+Currently, research in the field of language and communication attracts the attention of a significant number of researchers.
+A new direction is being formed in Russian linguistics - gender linguistics, which, on the one hand, studies the prototypes of masculinity and femininity recorded in language; and on the other hand, the characteristics of the speech behavior of men and women.

-The ideas of masculine and feminine are manifested in different levels language system, including in the grammatical category of gender.
-The genus category is based on an extralinguistic given - the existence of people of different sexes with accompanying gender meanings.
-Extralinguistic changes: female emancipation, redistribution of male and female roles in society cause changes in prototypes and, accordingly, are reflected in the language.
+Ideas about masculine and feminine are manifested in different levels language system, including in the grammatical category of gender.
+The category of gender is based on an extralinguistic reality—the existence of people of different sexes with their accompanying gender meanings.
+Changes of an extralinguistic nature: women's emancipation, redistribution of male and female roles in society cause changes in prototypes and, accordingly, are reflected in the language.

 .1 General characteristics of the category of gender of nouns in English

 The noun in Old English had the categories of person, number, case, animate and inanimate, as well as a clear grammatical category of gender.
-There were 3 genders: masculine, feminine and neuter, which differed not in the design of the noun itself, but in the forms of adjectives and pronouns that were consistent with it.
-The gender was not defined in the plural.
+There were 3 genders: masculine, feminine and neuter, which differed not in the design of the noun itself, but in the forms of adjectives and pronouns consistent with it.
+In the plural, gender was not specified.

-The grammatical gender could coincide with the real one, for example, the word modor "mother" - referred to the female gender.
-Sometimes they were opposite: wifman "woman" - masculine.
-Thus, the category of genus is already in ancient period was not stable enough, did not reflect real phenomena in the language and carried a pronounced tendency towards complete degeneration.
+The grammatical gender could coincide with the real one, for example, the word modor “mother” was feminine.
+Sometimes they were opposite: wifman “woman” is masculine.
+Thus, the category of genus is already in ancient period was not stable enough, did not reflect real phenomena in language and carried a pronounced tendency towards complete degeneration.

-Masculine nouns accounted for about 45%, feminine nouns - 30%, average nouns, respectively, about 25%.
+Masculine nouns accounted for about 45%, feminine nouns - 30%, neuter nouns, respectively, about 25%.

-the masculine gender included concepts related to war and hunting (secg "sword"), as well as trade and government (ceap market "), many words associated with the water element (burna Creek").
-Also, the masculine gender most often correlated with the concepts of strength, power, fear (ellen "courage").
+the masculine gender included concepts associated with war and hunting (secg “sword”), as well as trade and administration (ceap market"), many words associated with the water element (burna Creek").
+Also, the masculine gender was most often associated with the concepts of strength, power, fear (ellen “courage”).

-young animals and children (cealf "calf") belonged to the middle genus.
-Rather, it reflects the classification of active / inactive.
-Also included were the concepts of water and abstract nouns.
+the neuter gender included young animals and children (cealf “calf”).
+Rather, this reflects the active/inactive classification.
+This also included concepts of the water element and abstract nouns.

-As for genus indication, the paradigms of the masculine and neuter genders often coincided.
-The main opposition was observed in the paradigms of male and female...
+As far as gender indications are concerned, the masculine and neuter gender paradigms often coincided.
+The main opposition was observed in the paradigms of masculinity and female.
 The feminine gender, thus, seemed to stand out as a separate class, opposed to the masculine and neuter classes.

-The Middle English period is characterized as a period of weakened endings, in all genders and cases the endings became the same.
-Prepositions and word order began to play the role of the case system.
+The Middle English period is characterized as a period of weakened endings; in all genders and cases the endings became the same.
+The role of the case system began to be played by prepositions and word order.

-It was in the Middle English period that the active borrowing of feminine nouns began, mainly from French...
-The suffixes of these borrowed words have moved into the category of productive derivational suffixes of the English language.
-Feminine, having received additional ways marking, moved into opposition "masculine - feminine".
+It was during the Middle English period that active borrowing of feminine nouns began, mainly from French.
+The suffixes of these borrowed words have become productive word-forming suffixes in the English language.
+Feminine, having received additional ways markings, moved into the opposition “masculine gender - feminine gender”.

-Today, borrowed feminine nouns make up 30% of all feminine nouns in English.
+Today, borrowed feminine nouns make up 30% of all feminine nouns in the English language.
 Of these, 21% are from French.
-The original nouns that have come down to us account for only 10%.
+The original nouns that have come down to us make up only 10%.

-As for the modern language, the masculine and feminine gender (with rare exceptions) refers only to nouns that carry the concept of "man", and the neuter gender - to everyone else.
+As for modern language, the masculine and feminine gender (with rare exceptions) refers only to nouns that carry the concept “person”, and the neuter gender to all others.

-The gender category in modern English is one of the most controversial issues in grammar.
-The overwhelming majority of linguists are of the opinion that this category existed only in the Old English period.
-It is believed that since the formal indicators of the gender of nouns disappeared by the end of the Middle English period and the noun is no longer consistent with adjacent adjectives and verbs, the category of gender in English no longer exists.
-In Old English, as now in Russian and German, nouns, as already mentioned, belonged to the masculine, feminine and neuter gender.
+The category of gender in modern English is one of the most controversial issues in grammar.
+The vast majority of linguists are of the view that this category existed only in the Old English period.
+It is believed that since formal indicators of gender for nouns disappeared towards the end of the Middle English period and the noun no longer agrees with its adjoining adjectives and verbs, the category of gender no longer exists in English.
+In Old English, as now in Russian and German, nouns, as already said, belonged to the masculine, feminine and neuter gender.

-So, M.A.
-Kolpakchi gives such examples from Old English:
+Thus, M.A.
+Kolpakchi gives the following examples from Old English:

 mona- moon, steorra- star - were masculine,